vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Options for creation will be the same for the base volume plugin.
 Please refer to the base volume plugin for more options.
-Note: vFile volume plugin doesn't support filesystem type options.
+Note: VSSD volume plugin doesn't support filesystem type options.
 Note: The valid volume name can only be ```[a-zA-Z0-9][a-zA-Z0-9-]*[a-zA-Z0-9]```.

 #### Mounting this volume to a container running on the first host